joelhawksley/identity/components-2020/outline.md

 Ask for feedback at the end of talk - what was confusing?
 What needs clarifying?
 Abstract - tell story of extracting code from GitHub to share with community and eventually Rails - convention helps us collaborate
 "Time is precious, how willyou spend yours?"
-I certainly don't want to spend mine re-inventing the wheel Frameworks like Rails help us move human progress forward, allowing us to focus on new and important problems, not preventing CSRF forgery
+I certainly don't want to spend mine re-inventing the wheel Rails is an extraction - what can you extract?
+Frameworks like Rails help us move human progress forward, allowing us to focus on new and important problems, not preventing CSRF forgery
 Lots of pauses in hook/intro/thankfulness